pirsch-analytics/pirsch-wordpress/readme.txt

 2. Manage as many websites as you want and get detailed insights into your statistics.

 == Changelog ==

+= 1.5.4 =

+- added missing delimiter and modifier to path filter

 = 1.5.3 =